-7.4: Examinations
+7.4: Final Evaluation

-The majority of courses at KIHS include a final exam that is worth 15% of a student's overall grade.
-Exams occur in the final week of each term and the exam schedule is posted online on the KIHS website and also in each of the community classrooms.
-Students are required to come into the classroom to complete their exams.
+The majority of courses at KIHS include a final evaluation typically consisting of a culminating activity and a final exam that are worth 30 % of a student's overall grade.
+Final evaluation occurs in the final week of each term and the schedule is posted online on the KIHS website and also in each of the community classrooms.
+Students are required to come into the classroom to complete their final evaluation.